composablehorizons/compose-icons/icons-material-symbols-sharp-filled-android/README.md

-# Material Symbols sharp-filled icons for Android
+# Material Symbols SharpFilled icons for Android

-An Android icon library with all available Material Symbols sharp-filled icons as XML drawables.
+An Android icon library with all available Material Symbols SharpFilled icons as XML drawables.

 ## Installation